-Section 10.15. - Commission on Aging.
+Section 12.130.15. - Commission on Aging.

-There shall be a Commission on Aging consisting of five (5) members who shall be Administrative Appointments of the First Selectman for overlapping terms of two (2) years.
-To keep the terms staggered: in 2013, three (3) members shall be appointed for a two (2) year term and two (2) members shall be appointed for a four (4) year term.
-In 2015, three (3) members shall be appointed for a four (4) year term.
-Thereafter, members shall be appointed for a four (4) year term.
+There shall be a Commission on Aging consisting of five (5) members who shall be Administrative Appointments of the First Selectman for staggered terms of four (4) years.
 The Commission shall make a continuing study of the needs of the elderly of Seymour in relation to housing, welfare, health, recreation and other matters they may identify.
 It shall analyze the services for the aged provided by the community both by public and private agencies, in cooperation with state and other services to the fullest extent possible.

 The Commission shall be responsible for the oversight of the general management and supervision of all activities, including the purchase and maintenance of all Senior Center property and equipment.
-It shall also develop and recommend a yearly budget proposal in conjunction with the Senior Citizens' Director, for submission to the First Selectman and Boards of Selectmen and Finance as required by Section 12.3 of this Charter.
+It shall also develop and recommend a yearly budget proposal in conjunction with the Senior Citizens' DirectorElderly Services Program Manager, for submission to the First Selectman and Boards of Selectmen and Finance as required by Section 12.3 of this Charter.

 The Commission shall encourage the participation of older residents at a Town provided Senior Center for social, educational, recreational, and cultural programs.
-The Senior Center may provide a handicapped equipped vehicle to transport senior citizens to medical, dental and therapy appointments, adult day care, shopping, and other special needs as determined by the Commission.
+The Senior Center may provide aA handicapped equipped vehicle may be provided to transport senior citizens to medical, dental and therapy appointments, adult day care, shopping, and other special needs as determined by the Commission.

-The Commission shall be the policy making authority and shall establish defined objectives to be executed by the Senior Citizens' Director.
+The Commission shall be the policy making authority and shall establish defined objectives to be executed by the Senior Citizens' DirectorElderly Services Program Manager.
 It shall be responsible for interviewing the applicants for all employment positions and shall furnish the names of the top three (3) candidates to the Board of Selectmen for their consideration and action.
-Through the Senior Citizens' Director, the Commission shall also maintain a record of annual dues and fees for membership in the Senior Center and will submit all proceeds to the Town's Finance Department for accountability purposes.
+Through the Senior Citizens' DirectorElderly Services Program Manager, the Commission shall also maintain a record of annual dues and fees for membership in the Senior Center and will submit all proceeds to the Town's Finance Department for accountability purposes.

-Section 10.16. - First Selectman's Administrative Assistant.
+Section 12.1. - First Selectman's Administrative Assistant.